MichielNoback/java_gitbook/05_web/databases.md

 ```

 Once you establish the connection, you have a live `java.sql.Connection` object.
-Talking to a database -an external resource- is risky business, so you have to put it in a try/catch block.
+Talking to a database -an external resource- is "risky" business, so you have to put it in a try/catch block.
 In a real app, you should do something else with the exception than print it of course, but this post is not about exception handling.

+### Use PreparedStatements
-#### Use PreparedStatements for interacting with the DB
+Use PreparedStatements for interacting with the database.
 Using `PreparedStatement` instances makes it easier and far more efficient to repeat a query.
 Here is one of the two queries that are required for implementing the interface methods.

 ```java